 Betty Jean Craige, Professor Emerita of Comparative Literature at the University of Georgia, is now a writer of mysteries and non-fiction.
 She lives in Athens, Georgia, with Cosmo, her beloved African Grey parrot.

-Betty Jean has one forthcoming book: Ruminations on a Parrot Named Cosmo, to be published on April 15, 2021, by Sherman Asher Publishing.
+Betty Jean has a new book: Ruminations on a Parrot Named Cosmo, published on April 15, 2021, by Sherman Asher Publishing.

 Kirkus says: "A laugh-out-loud funny, informative, and tender read for animal lovers; Cosmo is unforgettable."